Is Splenda Bad for You? Health Risks of Sucralose Unraveled

 Splenda became an instant hit in households in all corners of the United States, having sold more than 100 billion packets since its debut.

 But is Splenda bad for you?
-It almost seems too good to be true, doesn’t it?
-All the sweetness of sugar with none of the guilt?
+It almost seems too good to be true—all the sweetness of sugar with none of the guilt?

-Before we dive into that, let’s find out how sucralose has rapidly and inconspicuously infiltrated the products we consume.
+Before we discuss that, let’s examine how sucralose has rapidly and inconspicuously infiltrated the products we consume.

 How Is Sucralose Used?